 - Hazardous materials that can injure workers, including chemical and biological hazards

-When an employer neglects to comply with these rules and standards, it is usually assumed that they are not providing a secure and safe working environment for their employees, leaving them vulnerable to all kinds of work injuries.
+When an employer neglects to comply with these rules and standards, it is assumed that they are not providing a secure and safe working environment, leaving them vulnerable to all kinds of work injuries.